Healthdirect Free Australian health advice you can count on.

 If you have blood in your stools and you feel faint, dizzy or light-headed, this may be an emergency.
 Go to the nearest emergency department as soon as possible or call triple zero (000) and ask for an ambulance.

-If the blood is mixed in with your stool, this suggests bleeding might be from higher up in the bowel.
+If the blood is dark red and mixed in with your poo it may be from higher up in your bowel, such as your colon or small intestine.

-If your stools are black and like tar, and they smell bad, this is also probably because the blood is coming from higher up in the bowel.
+If your stools are black like tar, and smell bad, the blood is probably coming from higher up in your gastrointestinal tract.

 What causes blood in stools?

 Blood in your stool can be caused by many different things.
-These include:
+These can include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.